 In the United States Daniel continued developing his coaching skills and in 2001 he became a coach on the US Junior Saber Team, gold medalist winners of the World Championships in Gdansk, Poland.
-His most remarkable US students are Olympic silver medalist Jason Rogers, Beijing 2008, and national champions Teddy Levitt, Harry Mahaffey, Eric Arzoian, Michael Costin and Alex Rey Palabrica.
+His most remarkable US students are Olympic silver medalist Jason Rogers (Beijing 2008) Paralympian Gerard Moreno, and national champions Teddy Levitt, Harry Mahaffey, Eric Arzoian, Michael Costin, Geoffrey Loss, Jake Zeiss, Alex Rey Palabrica, Ryan Jenkins and Mikaela Avakian.
 Daniel also coached the men’s saber team who won the 2006 US National Junior Championships and the 2007 & 2013 US National Senior Championships.
 For about 8 years Daniel helped the US Men’s Saber Team in the Olympic qualifying process by traveling with the team to many competitions around the world.
-Daniel has dedicated more than 30 years to his career so far.
+Daniel has dedicated more than 35 years to his career so far.

 Teddy’s passion for this sport began early on and continues to this day.
 He enjoys teaching as much as competition and inspires his students to discover the greatness of fencing.